Tolkien Init.

 “Lothlórien for Sam is a place that is both familiar and strange; a physical and conceptual place, in a sense, that bridges both sides of the mind that Tolkien described in his talk on the Kalevala.
 Indeed, in another part of his Kalevala talk Tolkien described his discovery as crossing a gulf between Indo-European speaking peoples of Europe into this smaller realm of those who cling in queer corners to the forgotten tongues and memories of an elder day” (Higgins 21).

 The “Naith” echoes the repeating planar dialectical concept of the “Angle between the waters”, in one instance representing the England of Ælfwine from the early conceptions of his mythology, back in time.
-Eeriness then becomes the road to “The Land of the Angles” presuming a pun on geometry angles, and “ishness” inferring “angle-ishness”, “Englishness”.
+Eeriness then becomes the road to “The Land of the Angles” presuming a pun on geometry angles, as previously identified, the “straight”, “right-angle” and “ishness” inferring “angle-ishness”, “Englishness”.
 Shippey writes:

 “With Pearl in mind, one might easily conclude that the stretch between the two rivers is a sort of ‘earthly Paradise’ for Frodo and the others, though one still capable of violation and invasion from the outside world.
 The ‘Naith’ of Lórien, though, across the second river, is Heaven; the company undergoes a kind of death in getting there” (TRtMe 6.246).